HomeSEOIs bounce rate still important?

 • Sessions with multiple page or screen views

-Now, back to our topic – this shift makes perfect sense when you consider modern web usage patterns.
-Someone might land on your comprehensive guide, spend fifteen minutes reading it, get exactly what they need, and leave.
-Traditional bounce rate would mark this as negative, but engagement rate recognises the value.
+This shift makes sense once you consider how people actually use the web.
+Someone might land on your detailed guide, spend fifteen minutes reading it, get what they need, and leave.
+Traditional bounce rate would mark that as negative, but engagement rate recognises the value.

-Honestly, I’ve seen this change transform how clients think about their content strategy.
-Instead of obsessing over getting users to click to a second page, they focus on creating genuinely valuable, engaging content that serves user needs completely.
+I’ve watched this change how clients think about content strategy.
+Instead of obsessing over getting users to click to a second page, they focus on creating content that genuinely serves what the user came for.

-Here’s where things get technical, but stick with me – this is key for understanding why bounce rate’s importance has shifted.
-GA4 moved from a session-based model to an event-based model, and this changes everything.
+This part is technical, but stick with me, because it explains why bounce rate matters less than it used to.
+GA4 moved from a session-based model to an event-based one, and that changes everything.

 • Better measurement of engagement depth